tsoporan/fittrak/README.md

 ---

-**Frontend**: The frontend is a Vue powered Javascript application which uses Apollo as its GraphQL client.
+The frontend is a [Vue](https://vuejs.org/) powered Javascript application which uses [Apollo](https://www.apollographql.com/) as its GraphQL client.

 To get it up and running: